supply_chain_node Module

 (Works even if the node has no DisruptionProcess object in its disruption_process attribute.)

-Initialize the parameters in the object to their default values.
-Also initializes attributes that are objects (demand_source, disruption_process, _inventory_policy):
+Initialize the parameters in the object to their default values and sets index attribute.
+Initializes attributes that are objects (demand_source, disruption_process, _inventory_policy).
+Adds dummy product and sets external supplier dummy product index, both of which are used in simulations.

 deep_equal_to(other, rel_tol=1e-08)[source]